 Trihalomethane (THM) Testing: Trihalomethanes are formed when chlorine reacts with naturally occurring organic matter in the water.
 Studies have shown a link between high levels of THMs and cancer.
 The province has set the base standard for THMs of 0.10 mg/L of water.
 The THM standard is based on an average of four samples per year.
-Our license requires we test for THMs every second year.
-We had to take samples in 2022, and the results are in the chart below.
+Our license requires we test for THMs every second year and we did not have to sample in 2023.

 Haloacetic Acids (HAA) Testing: HAAs are a group of disinfection by-product chemicals that are similar to THMs.
 The HAA standard of 0.08 mg/L is now applied as the standard in all water sources.
 Our license requires we test for HAAs every second year as we do with the THM sampling.
-Our license requires we test for HAAs every second year and we did sample in 2022 and the results are in the chart below.
+Our license requires we test for HAAs every second year and we did not have to sample in 2023.